-Within 30 days from the filing of the acceptance of the work and upon submission of a clear lien certificate by the contractor, the grantee should release the 10 percent retainage that has been withheld from each progress and final payment to the contractor (at the grantee's option).
+Within 30 days from the receipt of all documents, filing of the acceptance of the work, and upon submission of a clear lien certificate by the contractor, the subrecipient should release the 10 percent retainage that has been withheld from each progress and final payment to the contractor (at the subrecipient's option).

-If any claims or liens remain after the 30-day period, the grantee must take appropriate action for disposition of the retainage and all claims against the bonds in accordance with state law.
+If any claims or liens remain after the 30-day period, the subrecipient must take appropriate action for disposition of the retainage and all claims against the bonds in accordance with state law.